Defamation: Arab region

 Libel, defamation, slander, as well as emergency laws and anti-terrorism laws, were frequently used as tools of government control on media.
 Emergency laws often superseded the general law.
 Defamation laws tended to favour those who could afford costly legal expenses.

 Google transparency reports showed that several governments in the Arab region made requests to remove content (such as YouTube videos), based on allegations of insulting religion and defaming powerful figures.

 Journalists were predominantly jailed under anti-state laws, with charges ranging from spreading chaos, promoting terrorism, and inciting dissidence, to incitement against the ruling government.
 Charges for publishing or spreading false news were the next most frequent.
 Other defamation or religious insult laws were laid against journalists in several cases.

 Asia-Pacific

 Most countries in South, Southeast, and East Asia, had civil and/or criminal defamation laws.
 Various cases indicated that such laws were used by political interests and powerful elites (individuals and corporations).
 Cases of online defamation were on the rise.

 One recently enacted defamation law received condemnation, including from the United Nations.
 The law allowed journalists to be jailed if they were found questioning Sharia law or the affairs of the state.
 From 2014, criminal defamation laws were challenged, both in South and East Asian countries.

 Central and Eastern Europe

 Since 2014, use of criminal defamation and insult laws increased.
-New legal obligations were imposed on ISPs to monitor content, as a matter of national security – particularly in the Commonwealth of Independent States (CIS) sub-region.
+New legal obligations were imposed on Internet service providers to monitor content, as a matter of national security – particularly in the Commonwealth of Independent States (CIS) sub-region.